catamphetamine/imageboard/README.md

 ## Example

+In this example, we'll be using Node.js.

+Create a folder and `cd` into it.

-This example will be using [`fetch()`](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch) for making HTTP requests (though any other library could be used).
+For making HTTP requests, we'll be using [`fetch()`](https://developer.mozilla.org/docs/Web/API/Fetch_API/Using_Fetch), though any other library could be used.
 Node.js doesn't have `fetch()` yet so install a "polyfill" for it.

 ```
 npm install node-fetch --save
 ```

-Then, create an imageboard instance.
-This example will use `4chan.org` as a data source.
+This example will be using `4chan.org` as a data source.
+Create a file called `fourChan.js` and paste the following code into it.

 ```js
 import fetch, { FormData } from 'node-fetch'